Bucharest Unveiled: Discovering the Must-See Gems of Romania's Capital

 The Palace of Parliament

 Bucharest is home to the world’s biggest parliamentary building.
 Also known as the “People's House” or “Casa Poporului” it was constructed during the time of former dictator Nicolae Ceaușescu to house the presidential offices and the Central Committee of the Romanian Communist Party.
-Visitors can take an hour-long guided tour of the building’s interiors or simply ogle at the humongous building from the outside while strolling through the streets of the capital.
+Here are some of the prime reasons why visitors opt to see the Palace of Parliament from up close:

 The Old Town

-This gorgeous little monastery, situated right in the heart of the old town, tucked in between the towering statuesque buildings typical of the area, is an Eastern Orthodox building designed in the Brâncovenesc style.
+This gorgeous little monastery, situated right in the heart of the Old Town, tucked in between the towering statuesque buildings typical of the area, is an Eastern Orthodox building designed in the Brâncovenesc style.
 Originally intended to house nuns, the cute little building is now best admired for its stunning paintings and peaceful atmosphere.
 Beyond its spiritual essence, the monastery embraces music and arts, hosting enchanting choral performances and captivating concerts in its intimate courtyard.

-If you are even the slightest bit interested in learning something about Romanian history during your city break in Bucharest, paying a visit to the symbolic Revolution Square is an absolute must.
+If you are even the slightest interested in learning something about Romanian history during your city break in Bucharest, paying a visit to the symbolic Revolution Square is an absolute must.
 This iconic square has witnessed pivotal moments in Romania's history and stands as a symbol of resilience, change, and the pursuit of freedom.
 Discover the stories of those who fought for change and visit the nearby Memorial Cross, erected to honor the memory of those who lost their lives during the 1989 Revolution.
 The square is home to the Romanian National Art Museum, the Athenaeum, the University of Bucharest, the Memorial of the Rebirth and the former Central Committee of the Communist Party.
 Trace the footsteps of revolutionaries as you explore the square's grandeur, where the echoes of the past still reverberate through the air.

 Caru’ cu Bere